Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Second-Generation-KS.md

 #### 0.0.23.0 notes

-When upgrading your mods to support 0.0.23.0, you must follow the compatibility notes to ensure that your mod works with 0.0.22.0.
+When upgrading your mods to support 0.0.23.0, you must follow the compatibility notes to ensure that your mod works with 0.0.23.0.
 If you want to support the first-generation KS, you must separate your mod codebase to two parts: one for the first-gen and the other for the second-gen. They can't coexist with each other in your KSMods directory.

 ##### Deprecation of ICustomSaver

 As we've implemented `BaseScreensaver` to better handle screensavers, we decided to deprecate `ICustomSaver` in favor of the new screensaver model.
 This will merge all kernel threads of individual screensavers to one master screensaver thread.

+### Breaking API changes (Second-generation, Revision 1)

+#### 0.0.24.0 notes

+When upgrading your mods to support 0.0.24.0, you must follow the compatibility notes to ensure that your mod works with 0.0.24.0.
+If you want to support the first-generation KS, you must separate your mod codebase to two parts: one for the first-gen and the other for the second-gen. They can't coexist with each other in your KSMods directory.

+##### To be filled